otto1999haertel/PythonSteps/Readme.md

 # Knowledge for me
 - for beginners Python is used as a scripting language
+- local porjects with main.py and then modules to be used
 - Everything is an object in Python, even functions, classes, modules, numbers
 - No access modifiers like in C# (public/private/protected)
 - Access is hinted via conventions but not enforced: